Miguel-maps/WesBos-Drumkit/README.md

 # WesBos-Drumkit
-Coded along the WesBos tutorial, this project is a simple exercise to try event listeners in JavaScript
+Coded along the WesBos tutorial, this project is a simple exercise to try event listeners in JavaScript.